spidemen/aws-cdk-project/README.md

         2. QPS: every query retrive data from memory, so it would be super fast.

 something to improve: get S3 bucket data and some typescript stuffs.
-I am not so profession in typescription.
+I am not so profession in typescript.

 build tree: tree construct is based on metadata.